Photo of Employment and Labor

 Employment and Labor

 Tyson & Mendes represents management in employment disputes in state and federal court, and before federal and state administrative agencies such as the Equal Employment Opportunity Commission, the Department of Fair Employment & Housing, and the National Labor Relations Board.
-By initially providing early and accurate assessments of the risks and costs involved in litigating cases, we are able to consistently formulate winning strategies, whether through settlement, motion practice, mediation, or trial.
+By providing early and accurate assessments of the risks and costs involved in litigating cases, we are able to consistently formulate winning strategies, whether through settlement, motion practice, mediation, or trial.

 Our attorneys believe effective representation at trial is often the product of an effective pre-trial practice.
-In some cases, strategically planned and well-crafted motions resolve the case before a trial begins.
+In some cases, strategically planned and well-crafted motions resolve the case before trial begins.
 In others, motions pare down the issues for trial and allow for the strategic removal (or inclusion) of portions of the case which may assist a jury in rendering a verdict in the client’s favor.

 Following the adoption of the FTC’s new “final rule” concerning non-compete agreements, questions have been swirling through the media and the public at large.
 The final rule was issued “to promote competition by banning noncompetes nationwide, protecting the fundamental...